Barry Anton, Ph.D., ABPP

-A finance charge of 1% per month will be added to any balance not paid within 60 days after the charges were incurred.
 When 90 days have passed without a payment or prior arrangement with me, accounts may be sent for collection and the patient or legal guardian may be responsible for any additional legal and/or collection agency charges.

 Bills are sent out monthly and detail the dates of visits, the type of services provided, whether your insurance company has been billed for that visit, and all payments made to your account.
 If you have any questions about you bill, please ask our bookkeeper or me.